 5. HD OBD (sections 1971, et seq., title 13, CCR, as applicable);

-6. “California Test Procedures for Evaluating Substitute Fuels and New Clean Fuels through 2014,” (incorporated by reference in section 2317, title 13, CCR); and
+6. “California Test Procedures for Evaluating Substitute Fuels and New Clean Fuels through 2014,” as last amended March 22, 2012 (incorporated by reference in section 2317, title 13, CCR);

-7. “California Test Procedures for Evaluating Substitute Fuels and New Clean Fuels in 2015 and Subsequent Years,” (incorporated by reference in (section 2317, title 13, CCR).
+7. “California Test Procedures for Evaluating Substitute Fuels and New Clean Fuels in 2015 and Subsequent Years,” as last amended August 25, 2022 (incorporated by reference in (section 2317, title 13, CCR); and

+8. “California Exhaust Emission Standards and Test Procedures for 2027 and Subsequent Model Heavy-Duty Engines, Vehicles and Hybrid Powertrains” adopted [INSERT DATE OF ADOPTION] (incorporated by reference in title 13, CCR, section 1956.8.2(c)).

 [Table of Contents will be updated accordingly based on the final version]